 - 1. The release guidelines set out in Attachment A are established for the purposes required under Oregon Laws 2021, chapter 643, and apply to any standing PRO required under ORS 135.233(1). - 2.
-Each Presiding Judge of a circuit court shall enter a standing PRO as required under ORS 135.233(1) that complies with the guidelines set out in Attachment A. An order entered under this paragraph shall include an operative date of July 1, 2023. - 3.
+Each Presiding Judge of a circuit court shall enter a standing PRO as required under ORS 135.233(1) that complies with the guidelines set out in Attachment A. Presiding Judges shall review the changes to the Pretrial Release Guidelines adopted in this order and, if their PRO is inconsistent, update their PRO no later than June 21, 2024. - 3.
+When a Presiding Judge amends or modifies their PRO, they shall provide a copy of the order to OJD's Statewide Pretrial Release Coordinator. - 4.
 The State Court Administrator is authorized to determine the release guideline category into which each Oregon felony and misdemeanor falls, in accordance with Attachment A, and shall create a list setting out that determination ("Release Guidelines Categorization List").
 The State Court Administrator shall regularly update the Release Guidelines Categorization List and make it publicly available on the OJD website.
 The Release Guidelines Categorization List is intended to be available as a tool to assist the sheriff of the county, or the entity supervising the local correctional facility, with the application of the release guidelines established in this order.

-- 4. This order supersedes CJO 22-010, dated June 7, 2022. - 5.
+- 5. This order supersedes CJO 23-019, dated May 30, 2023. - 6.
 This order is effective immediately.

-Dated this 30th day of May, 2023.
+Dated this 22nd day of May, 2024.